pgorman/dangerjaunt/README.md

 ## License ##

-The text of **Danger Jaunt to Wonder Vault** is licensed under the terms of the Open Gaming License;
+The text of **Danger Jaunt to Wonder Vault** is licensed under the terms of the Open Gaming License.
-see `ogl.md` or `ogl.pdf` for details.
-If you redistribute **Danger Jaunt to Wonder Vault**, please remember to include a copy of the OGL.

 The auxiliary and build scripts are licensed under the Simplified BSD License: